Alba Orbital

-Overview

-Alba Orbital is a Scottish company that specializes in designing and building PocketQube satellites and Albapod satellite deployers.
-The company has developed two satellite platforms.
-The Unicorn-1 platform is a 1P (5cm x 5cm x 5cm) PocketQube satellite, while its larger counterpart, Unicorn-2, is a 3P satellite (5cm x 5cm x 15cm).
-Albapod deployers come in two sizes: 6P and 96P.
+Alba Orbital is a Scottish aerospace company that designs and manufactures PocketQube satellites and satellite deployers.

 History

 The company was founded by Tom Walkinshaw in 2012.
+The company is headquartered in Glasgow, Scotland.
+In 2021, Alba Orbital participated in the startup accelerator program Y Combinator, located in Silicon Valley, United States.
+They raised US$3.4 million after completing the program.

-Earth Observation Service
+Earth Observation

-As of 2025 Alba have started publishing images collected on their Unicorn-2 satellite constellation.
+In 2025, Alba Orbital began releasing Earth observation imagery collected by its Unicorn-2 satellite constellation.

+Products

+The company has developed two satellite platforms.
+The Unicorn-1 platform is a 1P (5cm x 5cm x 5cm) PocketQube demonstration satellite.
+The Unicorn-2 platform, is a 3P Earth observation satellite (5cm x 5cm x 15cm).
+The company has also developed two spacecraft deployers.
+The Albapod 6P can carry up to 6 PocketQube satellites.
+The 96P deployer can carry up to 96 individual satellites supporting a Satellite constellation mission into orbit.

 Launch Broker and Rideshare Services

-Alba Orbital a satellite launch broker, purchasing capacity from launch service providers, including SpaceX and Rocket Lab. to carry Albapod deployer clusters to space.
+Alba Orbital acts as a satellite launch broker, purchasing capacity from launch service providers, including SpaceX and Rocket Lab.to carry Albapod deployer clusters to space.
 The capacity within the clusters is then used to carry Alba Orbital satellites as well as other PocketQube payloads to space in a rideshare arrangement.

 The company holds contracts with the European Space Agency for ARTES.

 Interstellar Communication Holdings signed a rideshare agreement with Alba Orbital to assist in the launch of its icMercury PocketQube satellite via SpaceX to be launched in early 2025.